Universal Robust Regression via Maximum Mean Discrepancy: Theoretical analysis

-The following theorem provides an asymptotic guarantee regarding the robustness of $\tilde{\theta}_n$ to Huber type contamination of the data.
+The following theorem provides an asymptotic guarantee regarding the robustness of $\tilde{\theta}_n$ to Huber type contaminations of the data.
 Notably, a direct implication of this theorem is that the influence function of $\tilde{\theta}_n$ is bounded.